Sumie Sakai: Various competitors and heel turn (2019–2020)

 On January 26, 2019, she received her first Women of Honor World Championship match since losing the title, when she challenged Klein, but was unsuccessful.
 On January 11, 2020, at the Saturday Night at Center Stage, Sakai teamed with Nicole Savoy when they faced The Allure (Angelina Love and Mandy Leon) in a losing effort.
 After the match, Sakai attacked Savoy out of frustration, turning heel in the process.
 The following day, Sakai defeated Savoy in their second encounter against each other.

 Return after COVID-19 pandemic (2021)

 With ROH returning after the COVID-19 pandemic, Sakai made had her first match over a year on May 5, 2021, where she defeated Vita VonStarr, working as a face again.
 On July 7, Sakai received a "Ticket to Gold" to compete at a tournament to crown the inaugural ROH Women's World Champion.
 On July 30, Sakai lost to Rok-C at the first round of the tournament.

 After her loss to Rok-C in the ROH Women's World title tournament and the company ROH being sold to Tony Khan she has not been seen in Ring of Honor.

 Official retirement from professional wrestling (2025)

-On January 12, 2025 ROH female veteran / legend Sumie Sakai's retirement from professional wrestling was officially announced.
+On December 14, 2024 it was announced that ROH female veteran / legend Sumie Sakai's retirement would take place at Battle in the Valley 2025.
 Her final match was on January 11, 2025 at Battle in the Valley.